tiny-blocks/collection/README.md

 This behavior is intended to optimize memory usage and performance but can sometimes lead to confusion when reusing an iterator after operations like `reduce`, `map`, or `filter`.

-### 02. Why do operations like reduce or map seem to "consume" my Collection?

-Operations like `reduce` and `map`, rely on consuming the collection elements, using PHP generators for memory efficiency.

-Once these operations are performed, the generator is exhausted, meaning you cannot retrieve the elements again unless you regenerate the Collection.

-### 03. How does lazy evaluation affect memory usage in Collection?
+### 02. How does lazy evaluation affect memory usage in Collection?

 Lazy evaluation, enabled by [PHP's Generators](https://www.php.net/manual/en/language.generators.overview.php), allows Collection to handle large datasets without loading all elements into memory at once.